Arrival in Trier

 Trier, Germany’s oldest city, entices you with numerous historic sights.
 We highly recommend you visit the famous ‚Porta Nigra‘, Roman excavations and the opulent St. Peter’s Cathedral.
 A stroll through the bustling historic centre is the perfect way to prepare for the upcoming hiking week.

 To start off your holiday you cross the river Mosel and ascend to the colorful sandstone rock located at the Trierer Stadtwald-forest.
 Along a marvelous high-altitude path with views into the depth onto the river Mosel and views into the distance all the way onto the Hunsrück-mountain range you proceed to Biewer and the Eifel-foothills.
 You hike through extensive forests and plateaus all the way to the ‚Ehranger Kanzel‘ and downhill to the river Kyll, onwards through the Eifel-forests onwards to Schweich.
-By train you reach the charming village on the river Mosel Bullay with its numerous inns called ‚Straußwirtschaften‘.
+By train you reach the the art nouveau town of Traben-Trabach, directly on the Moselle.

 You reach the start of the tour via the legendary Mosel wine railway and cross Germany’s longest hanging viaduct in the art-deco town Traben-Trabach.
 You ascend on steep terrain to Grevenstein castle and proceed on the ‚Franzosensteig‘-trail via spiral staircases and via ferratas straight through the ruins.
 Spectacular too is the view into the depth down to the river.
 An alpine hiking section along the ridge Kirster Grat leads you accompanied with great views to Enkirch, where we highly recommend you visit the historic half-timber houses.
 Onwards through wine growing areas and the vineyards you proceed to Bullay, where a wine tasting of the best Mosel wines awaits.